craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Nobles of Prosper.md

 It is the task of the a'Valim House to improve the conditions of life.
 They hold [[Magius]] and its surroundings.
 Their crest is a young sprout growing from the rotting corpse of a bear.

 ## [[Noble House a'Haruuc]]
 It is the task of the a'Haruuc House to make the kingdom ready for war at a moment's notice.
-They hold minimal property considering their station, and rather are groomed to position in Arthur's Knights.
+They hold minimal property considering their station, and rather are groomed to position in [[Arthur's Knights]].
 Their crest is a round disk floating above a humanoid figure, casting it in shadow.

 ## [[Noble House a'LeQuinn]]
 It is the task of the a'LeQuinn House to manage the cattle and grain of the kingdom.
 They hold [[Yerba]] and its surroundings.
 Their crest is a bull's head over a forest.